sagestub/ROS_helloworld/ROSnotes.md

         ```
 - navigate back up to your workspace parent directory `cd ..` and run `catkin_make` again to compile changes and create the package dependencies- this will populate your build folder with the package files
 - can add `source ~/rosPkgEx/devel/setup.bash` to the .bashrc so that the system can find your package when running

+Cloning a ROS package:
+- run `git clone ...` command
+- run `rosdep install --from-paths /path/to/your/catkin_ws/src --ignore-src`
+- remove the ./build and ./devel directories in each workspace and re-run `catkin_make`

 Connecting nodes/ Network stuff:
 - connect to orangepi over ssh using `ssh orangepi@192.168.1.29`